How to Fix Discord No Route Error 8 Simple Solutions

 You can see if the issue is only temporary by restarting your router (or modem) and computer.
 It is not appropriate to restore the network settings of your route; unplug and reconnect the power cable.

-When you restart your computer, see if you can connect to Discord voice servers without getting the No Route error.
+Restarting your computer, see if Discord members can connect to Discord voice servers without getting the No Route error.
 If the error persists, move on to the following method listed below.

 Method 2: Discord Whitelist or Uninstall 3rd Party Firewall (If Applicable)